wilcoxen-courses/e175-irr/README.md

         1. Return `npv` from the function.

-    1. In the main body of the script, after the end of the function, create a list called `files` consisting of four strings with the names of the input files.
+    1. In the main body of the script, after the end of the function definition, create a list called `files` consisting of four strings with the names of the input files.

-    1. Add a `for` loop with running variable `filename` that loops over `files`.
+    1. Add a `for` loop that loops over `files` using `filename` as the loop variable.
 The body of the loop should consist of a single line that calls `analyze()` on `filename`.
 You can ignore the value returned by `analyze()` since for the current assignment the printed information is all that's needed.

-**C. Markdown file results.md**
+### C. Markdown file results.md

 1. Edit the Markdown file `results.md` and replace the `?TBD?` placeholders appropriate answers.

-### Submitting
+## Submitting

 Once you're happy with everything and have committed all of the changes to your local repository, please push the changes to GitHub.
 At that point, you're done: you have submitted your answer.

-### Tips
+## Tips

 + Modules are an excellent way to reuse code and are the basis for a lot of Python's more advanced capabilities.